How Much Is Your Financial Advisor Costing You?

 Brokers – Commissions and/or Fees Based on Assets

-Research from Vanguard attempts to quantify the additional value one can receive when working the right advisor.
-The benefits they highlight are as follows:
+Research from Vanguard outlines the value of working the right advisor.
+The financial benefits are:

 Think about what an extra 3.75% could do for your wealth over time.
 If you take $100,000 and earn 3.75% you get a future value of $208,815.
 That’s an extra $108,815 for every $100,000 invested!
 Having the right advisor matters.